meefik/neux/README.md

 - Using `$$on()`, you can add persistent listeners.
 - With `$$once()`, the listener triggers only the first time the change occurs.
 - The `$$off()` method allows you to remove specific or all listeners for a given property.
+- The hash `'#'` subscribes the handler to any changes on this object.
-- The wildcard `'*'` subscribes the handler to any changes across the entire reactive structure.
+- The wildcard `'*'` subscribes the handler to any changes on this object and all nested children.

 This flexibility lets you efficiently track and respond to state mutations across your application.